T-Vine/all-the-clocks/myLog.md

 Despite doing this for a while, it has only crossed my mind now to begin a log.
 This is what I would consider my first true Javascript project - while I have done simple programs such as Fizzbuzz, and a website colour designer, this manipulates harder concepts such as OOP, modules and (eventually) NPM.
 I decided to do this project, incidentally, because of wanting to learn new things: OOP in Javascript was a foreign world for me, as were modules and SCSS (or Sass as it is also called).
 It most definitely has helped me with this, but I have encountered numerous hardships along the way: as I begin on true functionality for the StopWatch class, I have decided to begin a log to describe my thoughts of the project, the hardships, and the general reasons why I did things this way.
+Despite moslty being small problems that someone more experienced would probably have solved quickly (or not made), I found that this project definitely served to stretch my Javascript skills.

 ### An OverView of the Past (before StopWatch):